tobbensol/bobs-quest/src/main/resources/BugReplication.md

         - touch goomba 3 times until hp == -1
         - see that player cannot interact with coins, platforms or goal
     - reason:
-        - likely related to how players are set to dead, and that drop() messes with it
+        - Player.drop() sets state to FALLING.
     - status:
-        - still a bug
+        - Fixed by returning if state is dead.

 - Player jumps really high at the start of a slope: